 What is HICPAC?

-The charter for HICPAC states the duties of the committee as providing advice and guidance to the Secretary, HSS as well as the directors of the CDC, the Office of Infectious Diseases (OID), the National Center for Emerging and Zoonotic Infectious Diseases (NCEZID), and the Division of Healthcare Quality Promotion (DHQP).
-This advice and guidance includes information about infection control practices, surveillance strategies, antimicrobial resistance, and related events as they relate to all types of healthcare settings.
-Often, this support comes in the form of guidelines, policy statements, and summaries of innovative strategies and technologies.
+The charter for HICPAC stated the duties of the committee as providing advice and guidance to the Secretary, HSS as well as the directors of the CDC, the Office of Infectious Diseases (OID), the National Center for Emerging and Zoonotic Infectious Diseases (NCEZID), and the Division of Healthcare Quality Promotion (DHQP).
+This advice and guidance included information about infection control practices, surveillance strategies, antimicrobial resistance, and related events as they relate to all types of healthcare settings.
+Often, this support came in the form of guidelines, policy statements, and summaries of innovative strategies and technologies.

 What are some examples of HICPAC's impact on the prevention of HAIs?